Hackers have a few things in their favor when it comes to getting into your network and stealing data. One of those things is the elusive zero day.

 That said, a vulnerability that has been presented to the protectors but in which a patch has not been created or has not been deployed still results in a vulnerability, but those vulnerabilities are no longer zero day.
 But really, zero day is even a little more elusive than this.
 Let’s be honest.
 Being hit by an exploit will always feel like a zero day, because you likely did not take the attack vector seriously.

 Timeline of vulnerabilities

 Protecting systems often relies on patches.
 So what is a reasonable timeframe between presenting a vulnerability to the vendor and a patch?
 Some reports identify that it takes vendors more than ten months to develop a patch.
 Google has put the brakes on this long forecasting though.
-Google’s Project Zero gives the vendor 90 days between the time of vulnerability presentation to the vendor and the time the vulnerability is made known to the world.
+Google’s Project Zero gives the vendor 90 days before publicly disclosing the vulnerability to the world.

 Exploiting the SDLC

 Exploiting systems truly relies on exploiting the Systems Development Lifecycle (or SDLC).
 The SDLC starts with the first thoughts of a system, and continues through retirement or disposal of the system.
 Wikipedia has a great article on SDLC, and we’ll visit and organize a few steps that are particularly important when discussing exploitation:

 - (development) The development team creates software

 - (initial deployment) The software is distributed to end user teams

 - (installation) The software is installed by end user teams